Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 <img src="http://i.imgur.com/iNHJDhO.jpg" alt="Formation flying" width="600"/>
 </p>

-Start using flocking by setting "NeighborRadius" to a positive number (try 300, for example).
+Start using flocking by setting `NeighborRadius` to a positive number (try `300`, for example).
 This will tell your vehicle to "notice" other friendly vehicles within this radius and form a flock with them.

     NeighborRadius = 0  -- in meters